 AWA then saw an advert on TV for the soon-to-start X Factor.
 She passed the first audition (singing You Can’t Hurry Love by The Supremes), then the next, dominated the live shows and eventually won the whole thing aged just 15!
 A tour was followed by a single and a record contract, but something wasn’t right.
 The workload was oppressive, with bouts of exhaustion eventually followed by AWA taking a break from music and enrolling in college to study Economic Entrepreneurship.
 In-between she started to use her platform in other ways, becoming an ‘influencer’ (“I hate that word,” she sighs) using the money she earned to fund writing trips to LA and London.

 Having taken the mature decision not to rush her early success and instead wait until the time was right and she could be fully in charge, renewal is something AWA knows a lot about.
 She eventually made the decision to leave Stockholm and move to London permanently and started throwing herself into more sessions with the likes of Ebenezer (Stefflon Don, Duke Dumont), Aston Rudi (Mahalia, Anaïs) and Show N Prove (Ann-Marie, Tinie Tempah).
 “Something clicked and I got into rooms with people who just understood me,” Awa says.
-One of the first sessions she did with Ebenezer resulted in s ‘F**kin’ Love Songs’ ,which together with three more tracks will make up AWA’s debut 5 track EP which will be released later this year on Columbia Records.
+One of the first sessions she did with Ebenezer resulted in s ‘F**kin’ Love Songs’ ,which together with four more tracks will make up AWA’s debut 5 track EP which will be released early 2020 on Columbia Records.

 AWA‘s resilience and determination have finally paid off.
 2019 is just the beginning for this raw talent, whose powerful voice and sharp songwriting will surely make her one to watch this year.